carterTsai95/XcodeShortcut/README.md

 	- (⌘ Command) + (⇧ Shift) + [ (Switch from right to left)
 	- (⌘ Command) + (⇧ Shift) + ] (Switch from left to right)

+If there are multiple tabs in one editor and we want to navigate through the neighbor's tab quickly.
+This shortcut is the one you are looking for.

 <p align="center">
 	<img width="600" src="Media/SwitchTab.gif" alt="SwitchTab.gif" />
 </p>